 The extraordinary benefits of knowing when to quit (and when to stick)

-The dip is a book from Seth Godin about making decisions by using the architecture of quitting .
+The dip is a book by Seth Godin about making decisions using quitting architecture.
 Our dads always say: quitting is for losers.
-However quitting, when done strategically, is what gets you ahead of the game.
-Seth names a few situations which can be a cul-de-sac/dead-end such as: you called a prospect a dozen times or can’t get a product to catch on.
+However, stopping is what gets you ahead of the game when done strategically.
+Seth names a few situations which can be a cul-de-sac/dead-end, such as you called a prospect a dozen times or can’t get a product to catch on.
 These are activities where influence wasn’t enough; the dip is too steep.
-At this point most people are considering to quite.
+At this point, most people are considering quitting.

 Ask yourself one question when you’re making decisions:

 I very much enjoyed this small book.
 One simple idea which is so obvious, but reading it is refreshing.
-It is the 80/20 principle: stop wasting time in activities which are not going anywhere and refocus your time and efforts on activities that show progress.
-‘The dip’ is experienced in a lot of processes such as creative sessions.
-In a creative session the dip is the point where you can’t come up with any more obvious answers and you just start to say ‘random’ stuff.
-It is after this random stuff you start to think of new possibilities to solve a problem.
+It is the 80/20 principle: stop wasting time in activities that are not going anywhere and refocus your time and efforts on activities that show progress.
+‘The dip’ is experienced in many processes, such as creative sessions.
+In a creative session, the dip is the point where you can’t come up with any more obvious answers, and you start to say ‘random’ stuff.
+After this random stuff, you begin to think of new possibilities to solve a problem.

 Another example is Uber.
-A company which is disruptive and gets a lot of resistance from the taxi industry, because anyone with a car can participate causing lower rates.
-In Europe this service is forbidden to protect the taxi drivers and customers.
+A disruptive company gets much resistance from the taxi industry because anyone with a car can participate, causing lower rates.
+In Europe, this service was not allowed to protect taxi drivers and customers.
 Uber is expanding their horizon with delivery services such as Christmas trees and kittens.
-They are forced to quite one path and decided to expand.
-A good decision, also looking at Google’s interest in robots and cars which can drive themselves to a destination.
-The long term value of Uber isn’t their service it is their database of people who want stuff now and are willing to pay for it.
+They are forced to quite one path and decide to expand.
+It is a good decision, also looking at Google’s interest in robots and cars that can drive themselves to a destination.
+The long-term value of Uber isn’t their service.
+It is their database of people who want stuff now and are willing to pay for it.